AmbarChatterjee/ADM_HW5_Group21/README.md

 - **main.ipynb:** This notebook includes all the answers to the homework questions.
 - **libs** This folder contains all the functions used in Q2.
 - **CommandLine.sh** This file contains the commands for the Command Line Question (CLQ)

+## Important notes
+We used the library IPyWidgets for the frontend part (visualizations).
+Since both github and nbviewer don’t show the widgets outputs, an html version of the notebook is accessible at this link (made with GitHub Pages): https://ambarchatterjee.github.io/ADM_HW5_Group21/